 A body is said to be in periodic motion if the motion it’s executing is repeated after equal intervals of time, like a rocking chair, a swing in motion.
 A periodic function can be defined as:

 A function returning to the same value at regular intervals.

 Though periodic motion and oscillatory motion sound the same, not all periodic motions will be oscillatory motion.
 The major difference between a periodic motion and oscillatory motion is that periodic motion is relevant to any motion that repeats over time, but the oscillatory motion is unique to those motions that execute about an equilibrium point or between two states.
 A periodic function can define all periodic motions.

-To understand the concept of periodic function let’s consider a pendulum bob, oscillating along its equilibrium position, the bobs trajectory is shown below, now if the bob is oscillating then, its displacement will also vary from zero to positive and back to zero and negative, this can be easily illustrated with a graph,
+To understand the concept of periodic function let’s consider a pendulum bob, oscillating along with its equilibrium position, the trajectory of the bob is shown below, now if the bob is oscillating then, its displacement will also vary from zero to positive and back to zero and negative, this can be easily illustrated with a graph,

-Therefore, the time period of a periodic motion is given by the above expression,
+Therefore, the time period of periodic motion is given by the above expression,

-Frequency of this periodic function can be given by the time period, frequency is the number of oscillations per unit time, so if we know the time for one oscillation then we can find the frequency by,
+The frequency of this periodic function can be given by the time period, the frequency is the number of oscillations per unit time, so if we know the time for one oscillation then we can find the frequency by:

 Remember that the motion of a simple pendulum approximates to that of simple harmonic motion only if the angle is small.